ssinyagin/gerty/doc/gerty_device_attributes.markdown

 * __cli.auth-epassword__: enable password.
 Not required if the user is automatically privileged.

-* __config-exclude__: comma-separated list of attributes.
+* __config-backup.exclude__: comma-separated list of attributes.
 Default:
-  `ntp-clock-period`, and the corresponding attribute *ntp-clock-period-regexp* defines a regular expression.
+  `ntp-clock-period`, and the corresponding attribute *ntp-clock-period.regexp* defines a regular expression.
 These parameters define the lines which should be removed from the configuration before saving the result.